scylladb/scylladb/docs/upgrade/_common/upgrade-guide-v2022-ubuntu-and-debian-p2.rst

 Restore system tables
 ---------------------

 Restore all tables of **system** and **system_schema** from the previous snapshot - 2022.1 uses a different set of system tables.
-Reference doc: :doc:`Restore from a Backup and Incremental Backup </operating-scylla/procedures/backup-restore/restore/>`.
+Refer to :doc:`Restore from a Backup and Incremental Backup </operating-scylla/procedures/backup-restore/restore/>`.

 .. code:: sh